dekuNukem/duckyPad/duckyscript_info.md

 ### DELAY

-`DELAY` creates a momentary pause in script execution.
+`DELAY` creates a pause in script execution.
 Useful for waiting for UI to catch up.

 ```
 DELAY 1000